stevomatthews/Spoon-Knife/test-toc.md

 	- **ID:** Alice's socket ID
 	- **Cookie:** Created based on host/port and current time

-(Note: Consider that this message is sent to a party that isn't yet known if it is HSv4 or HSv5; however the values from these fields are not interpreted by HSv4 client when the **ReqType** is `URQ_WAVEAHAND`).
+Keep in mind that while Alice doesn't yet know if she is sending this message to an HSv4 or HSv5 peer, the values from these fields would not be interpreted by an HSv4 peer when the **ReqType** is `URQ_WAVEAHAND`).

 2. Bob receives Alice's `URQ_WAVEAHAND` message, switches to the *attention* state.
-As now Bob knows Alice's cookie, he performs the "cookie context" (compares both cookie values) and depending on whether his cookie is less or greater, it will become Responder or Initiator respectively. **IMPORTANT**: the Handshake Role resolution (being Initiator or Responder) is essential for the further processing.
+Since Bob now knows Alice's cookie, he performs the "cookie contest" (compares both cookie values).
+If Bob's cookie is greater than Alice's, he will become the **Responder**.
+Otherwise, he will become the **Initiator**.

+**IMPORTANT**: The resolution of the [Handshake Role](#initiator-and-responder) (Initiator or Responder) is essential to further processing.

 Then Bob responds:

 - **Version:** 5
 - **Type:**
-   - *Extension field:* appropriate flags, if initiator, otherwise 0
+   - *Extension field:* appropriate flags if Initiator, otherwise 0
    - *Encryption field:* advertised `PBKEYLEN`
 - **ReqType:** `URQ_CONCLUSION`

-**NOTE:** If Bob is the initiator and encryption is on, he will use either his own `PBKEYLEN` or the one received from Alice (if she has advertised `PBKEYLEN`).
+**NOTE:** If Bob is the Initiator and encryption is on, he will use either his own `PBKEYLEN` or the one received from Alice (if she has advertised `PBKEYLEN`).

-3. Alice receives Bob's `URQ_CONCLUSION` message, switches to the *fine* state (note that only at that point does she have a chance to perform the "cookie contest" on her side), and sends:
+3. Alice receives Bob's `URQ_CONCLUSION` message.
+While at this point she also performs the "cookie contest", the outcome will be the same.
+She switches to the *fine* state, and sends:
 	- **Version:** 5
 	- **Type:** Appropriate extension flags and encryption flags
 	- **ReqType:** `URQ_CONCLUSION`